mdadams/linux_system_programming_companion/README.md

 Supported Platforms
 -------------------

-Obviously, since this software is for Linux system programming, only Linux-based platforms are supported.
+This software should work (i.e., build and run) on most modern distributions of Linux.
+Since this software is intended for system programming specifically under Linux, only Linux-based platforms are officially supported.
+This said, however, some of the code is likely to work on non-Linux systems that are reasonably compliant with the POSIX standard.

 A GitHub CI workflow is used to build the software on an ongoing basis on the following platforms: